-This is a GCSE equivalent course.
+This is a GCSE equivalent course

-Unit 1: Written Exam (25% total marks)
+Unit 1: Written exam at end of Year 11 (40% of total marks)

-Units 2,3 & 4: Internally assessed/externally moderated portfolio (75% of total marks)
+Unit 2 and 3: Completed in Year 10 and 11.
+Internally assessed and externally moderated (60% of total marks)

 You can progress on to a variety of A Level courses including Health and Social Care, Biology or Psychology.